It's essential to your baby's development and packs a punch of health benefits. Let's get milk-acquainted.

 3. Vitamins A, C, D, E, riboflavin and niacin.
 These vitamins are vital to the health and development of your baby.
 For this reason, mothers need to ensure that they get adequate nutrition and vitamin intake.

-4. Lactose is the main carbohydrate found in breastmilk.
+4. Lactose is the main carbohydrate in breastmilk.
 It accounts for about 40% of the total calories provided by breastmilk, making it a significant energy source for your baby.
 Lactose also helps reduce the amount of unhealthy bacteria in the stomach, which improves the absorption of calcium, phosphorus, and magnesium.
 It can also help keep disease at bay.

 Eat for milk production